Pancharanga Kshetrams: Sri Ranganatha Temple, Srirangapatna

 Also known as Adiranga, the temple is located on the banks of the Kaveri in Srirangapatna, Karnataka.
-This temple originally built in 894 C.E by Tirumaliah of the Ganga Dynasty and legend accounts its founding to Sage Gautama.
-The temple was expanded by the Hoysalas in the 11th century AD and subsequently by Vijayanagara kings.
+This temple originally built in 894 CE by Tirumaliah of the Ganga Dynasty and legend accounts its founding to Sage Gautama.
+The temple was expanded by the Hoysalas in the 11th century CE and subsequently by Vijayanagara kings.
 Ranganatha, the presiding deity of this temple, was honoured by the Muslim ruler Tipu Sultan.

 A Nayaka ruler who ruled over Srirangapatna built the fort there and also expanded the Sri Ranganatha Temple complex with the treasures he found there.
 His descendants ruled until 1495, when Srirangapatna was taken over by Vijayanagar Empire.
-One of the largest temples in Karnataka, it was built in three stages: the innermost part of the temple is said to date back to the Hoysala period; the Gopuram was built in the Vijaynagara architectural style, and has six stories, colourfully plastered and adorned with idols; and the main idol in the temple of Ranganatha is reclining on a five-headed serpent and is said to be very ancient.
+One of the largest temples in Karnataka, it was built in three stages: the innermost part of the temple is said to date back to the Hoysala period; the Gopuram was built in the Vijaynagara architectural style, and has six storeys, colourfully plastered and adorned with idols; and the main idol in the temple of Ranganatha is reclining on a five-headed serpent and is said to be very ancient.
 According to the local legend, it is said to be 3600 years old and was a gift from God.
 There is a chariot located in the front yard of this temple which was a gift by Muslim Ruler Hyder Ali, Tipu Sultan's father.

 This temple is known as the eastern (Purva) Ranganatha Kshetram, while the similar temple in the western part of the Cauvery River, also in an island is called the Paschima Ranganatha Kshetra.

 The temple is 16 km from the Mysore city in the town of Srirangaptna, which is named after the deity, Sri Ranganatha in the temple.
 The annual Ranganatha Swamy temple fair is held at the temple premises in the month of Pausha (December/January).